 Most career advice you’ll come across is quite terrible.
-Pass out cards.
-Develop a LinkedIn profile.
-Use high-quality resume paper, get referral letters.
+Pass out cards, develop a LinkedIn profile, use high-quality resume paper, get referral letters.
 Most of the time, these things don’t actually help you achieve your goals.

 That nonsense stops right here, right now.

-You have to learn how and when to change what you do, how you do it and when you do it.
+You have to learn how and when to change what you do.
 Simply put, you must know your core strengths so that you know where you belong!

-Each of us is completely unique and if ever we are to give a gift to the world, it will have to come out of our own experience and fulfillment of our Core Strengths.
+Each of us is unique, and if we are going to offer something to the world, it will have to come out of our own experience and fulfillment of our core strengths.

-Fewer things are sadder than watching a person with potential waste away in work that makes little use of their Core Strengths.
+Fewer things are sadder than watching a person with potential waste away in work that makes little use of their strengths.
 Work can be one of your greatest sources of success and fulfillment.
 Yet, too often, the opposite is true.

-To achieve success with fulfillment, it is critical that your dream job taps your Core Strengths and pays you for what you naturally love to do.
+To achieve success with fulfillment, it is critical that your dream job taps into your core strengths and pays you for what you naturally love to do.

 For the great majority of people, to know their strengths was irrelevant only a few decades ago.
 One was born into a job and into a line of work.
 The farmer’s son became a farmer.
 If he was not good at being a farmer, he failed.

-The artisan’s son was similarly going to be an artisan, and so on.
-But today the game has changed, we all have choices as to the work we do.
-Which means we therefore have to know our strengths so that we can know where we belong.
+Today, the game has changed, we all have choices as to the work we do.
+We, therefore, have to know our strengths so that we can know where we belong.

 There is only one way to find out: